Try these sustainable stocking stuffers and green gifts made by companies that are environmentally conscious and give the gift of green!

 Added bonus: These sustainable stocking stuffers avoid Mother Nature’s least favorite thing on our beautiful planet: plastic.

 I have a bamboo travel utensil set just like this one that I carry with me at all times.
-I can’t tell you how many times I’ve used this kit to avoid plastic silverware at a picnic or even at a house party.
-It really comes in handy during the pandemic with the increase of outdoor dining (and, therefore, the increase of single-use plastic utensils).
+I can’t tell you how many times I’ve used this kit to avoid plastic silverware while traveling or at a picnic or even at a house party.

-Admittedly, I don’t always have my collapsible bowl and cup with me, but if I’ve got my backpack, then you can bet that I have a collapsible bowl and cup tucked inside – right next to my bamboo utensils.
+If I’m traveling, then you can bet I have a collapsible cup with me right next to my bamboo utensils.
 It has come in handy quite a few times, including that time when I waited in line for hours after a canceled flight.

 My collapsible cup combined with a mini bottle of wine saw me through that ordeal!